rucio/rucio/doc/rucio-server.md

     #GRANT ALL PRIVILEGES ON DATABASE rucio TO rucio;

-Add a schema, also named **rucio**:
+Add a schema to the database (make sure it is active so dont't forget the *\c rucio* above).
+I should also be named **rucio**:

     #CREATE SCHEMA rucio;
     #GRANT ALL PRIVILEGES ON SCHEMA rucio TO rucio;

 Then, exit the CLI.

-Also make sure that local users can log in with password on the TCP port of the PostgreSQL server.
+Next, make sure that local users can log in with password on the TCP port of the PostgreSQL server.
 This is configured in the file

     /etc/postgresql/VERSION/main/pg_hba.conf (Postgres Host based authentication)

-VERSION here is the version number of the running PostgreSQL server; note that there may be several versions installed in parallel so make sure that it matches the server used for Rucio.
+VERSION here is the version number of the running PostgreSQL server; note that there may be several versions installed in parallel, so make sure that it matches the server used for Rucio.

 There should be a line like the following